-Question: What necessary documents do I need to submit to obtain the Lumba sumba pass trek permit?
+Question: What necessary documents do I need to submit to obtain the Lumba Sumba pass trek permit?

 Answer: Hike to Kanchenjungha is listed under the restricted area trek in Nepal, so you won’t get the permit yourself directly.
-You need a local trek operator agency like Gokyo Treks & Expedition Pvt Ltd. We are a registered travel trek agency under the law of Nepal Government and paying all back taxes regularly.
+You need a local trek operator agency like Gokyo Treks & Expedition Pvt Ltd. We are a registered travel trek agency under the law of the Nepal Government and pay all back taxes regularly.
 Moreover, the following documents are required to obtain the Kanchenjunga Trek permit.

-Guest must be in Nepal, original passport with a valid visa of Nepal.
+- Guest must be in Nepal, original passport with a valid visa of Nepal.

-Clearly written daily travel itinerary along with documents.
+- Clearly written daily travel itinerary along with documents.

-Minimum of 3 weeks of valid visa
+- Minimum of 3 weeks of valid visa

-Question: When should I book my trip and what is the payments terms?
+Question: When should I book my trip and what are the payment terms?

 Answer: Because our trips book up months in advance, we recommend booking early to avoid any kind of misunderstanding.
-We will, of course, make every effort to accommodate last minute bookings.
+We will, of course, make every effort to accommodate last-minute bookings.

-And regarding the deposit, we prefer 25 % advance deposit of the total price of the trip in order to confirm your reservation before you arrive in Nepal.
+And regarding the deposit, we prefer a 25 % advance deposit of the total price of the trip in order to confirm your reservation before you arrive in Nepal.
 And the rest of the payment can be made after your arrival in Nepal.

-Question: Who will carry my luggage on express Lumba sumba pass Trek?
+Question: Who will carry my luggage on express Lumba Sumba pass Trek?